nolebase/integrations/docs/pages/en/integrations/vitepress-plugin-git-changelog/configure-ui.md

 interface Locale extends Record<string, any> {
   /**
-   * What to display when there are no logs
+   * The changelog section configuration
    */
-  noLogs?: string
+  changelog?: {
     /**
-   * What to display when there are no contributors
+     * The title of the changelog section
      */
-  noContributors?: string
+    title?: string
     /**
-   * What to display when the page was last edited
+     * What to display when there are no logs
      */
-  lastEdited?: string
+    noData?: string
     /**
+     * What to display when the page was last edited */ lastEdited?: string
+    /**
      * The name of the locale to use for date-fns
      */
     lastEditedDateFnsLocaleName?: string
     /**
      * What to display when the user wants to view the full history */ viewFullHistory?: string
     /**
-   * What to display when the commit was committed
+     * What to display when the commit was committed */ committedOn?: string
+  }
+  /**
+   * The contributors section configuration
    */
+  contributors?: {
+    /**
+     * The title of the contributors section
+     */
-  committedOn?: string
+    title?: string
+    /**
+     * What to display when there are no contributors */ noData?: string
+  }
 }
 // ---cut---
 /**